fauu/Kamite/README.md

   --profile=jpsub \ # An optional custom profile that can set a special subtitle font and size, etc. It must be defined separately in the mpv config file: see https://mpv.io/manual/stable/#profiles
 ```
 <!-- markdownlint-restore -->

+Kamite can be useful even when viewing media without Japanese subtitles, for
+example as an area where heard words and phrases can be typed in and looked up.

+When viewing media with translated subtitles only, Kamite can be instructed to
+treat them as translations for unknown chunks and display them as such, by
+enabling “Translation-only mode” in the Settings tab or by launching with the
+config key `chunk.translationOnlyMode` set to `true`.

 [mpv-ref-config]: https://mpv.io/manual/stable/#configuration-files
 [mpv-ref-json-ipc]: https://mpv.io/manual/stable/#json-ipc